 Business dress for men and women

 The dress code for women usually dictates a jacket-and-skirt combination or a trouser suit.
 Avoid too bright a choice of colour or colour combinations in your clothing.
-You can round off your outfit with smart shoes that match the colour of your outfit.
+You can round off your outfit with smart shoes which match the colour of your outfit.
 Women and men alike should wear shoes, not sandals.
 For women, the rule of thumb is that your heels should not be too high (no higher than 6cm).

-Business outfits that show too much skin are generally not suitable everyday work attire.
+Business outfits that show too much skin are generally not suitable as everyday work attire.
 For women, this means that blouses and tops should not be low-cut and shoulders should be covered.
 Skirts should not be too short and should come down to at least one handbreadth above the knee.
 If you opt for a skirt and jacket or skirt and top, wear them with tights.
 If you want to be on the safe side, take an extra pair to replace them.
 Men should take care to wear long trousers and socks that do not reveal the legs (even when sitting).
 Shirts are worn buttoned up to the top.
-With well-cut, quality clothes you will not only feel good, you will also be emphasising your esteem for the company, your superiors and your customers.
+With well-cut, quality clothes you will not only feel confident, you will also be emphasising your regard for the company, your superiors and your customers.

 Ask friends and acquaintances who work in the same line of business in Germany.
 A formal business look is not expected everywhere.
 The "right” style of clothing can vary from sector to sector.
 On a building site you will dress in a different way than in the creative or financial sector.
 During your first few days in your company take a good look around and ask if there are any unwritten rules – “casual Friday”, for example, on which business dress can be replaced by more casual dress.

 Federal Ministry of the Interior, Building and Community